puppetlabs/puppet-docs/source/pe/3.1/console_classes_groups.markdown

 Group detail pages also show any groups of which that group is a member (under the "Groups" header) and any groups that are members of that group (under the "Derived groups" header).

-### Adding Nodes to a Group
+### Editing Nodes on Groups

-You can change the membership of a group from both node detail views and group detail views.
-Click the edit button and use the "groups" or "nodes" fields, as needed.
-These fields will offer auto-completions the same way the classes field does.
+You can change the membership of a group from both node edit pages and group edit pages.

-Editing a node to join a new group:

-![Adding groups to a node][classes_groups_to_node]

-Editing a group to include a new node:
+To add a node to a group from a group edit page, start typing into the "Add a node" text field.
+As you type, an auto-completion list of the most likely choices will appear; the list will continue to narrow as you type more.
+To finish selecting a node, click a choice from the list or use the arrow keys to select one and press enter.

 ![Adding nodes to a group][classes_nodes_to_group]

-### Assigning Classes, Class Parameters, and Variables to a Group
+### Editing Classes, Class Parameters, and Variables on Groups

-Editing the configuration data assigned to a group works identically to editing a single node.
+Editing classes, class parameters, and variables for a group works much the same way as editing them for a single node.
 See the following sections above for details:

 * [Assigning classes](#assigning-classes-and-groups-to-nodes)
 * [Setting class parameters](#setting-class-parameters-on-nodes)
 * [Setting variables](#setting-variables-on-nodes)

+The one major difference involves **variable and class parameter conflicts.** Since nodes can belong to multiple groups, and since groups are not necessarily arranged in a strict hierarchy, it's possible for two equal groups to contribute **conflicting values** for variables and for class parameters.

+If you attempt to set values that would cause a conflict, the PE console will warn you and give you a chance to back out.
+The warning will show where the conflict is arising, and which nodes are affected:

+![A value conflict warning][classes_group_value_conflict]

+If you choose to go ahead and create a conflict, **any affected nodes will receive reduced configurations** from the puppet master --- the console will decline to provide any configuration data for that node until you resolve the conflict. **Note that this will not necessarily appear as a run failure** --- the node will simply not attempt to manage resources that would have been managed by classes from the PE console.
+To restore the nodes to full management, you must fix the conflict.

+When viewing a node page, conflicts are shown as red warning (!) icons next to the affected variables or classes.
+You can click the icon to bring up a summary of the conflict, showing the sources of the conflicting values.

+![A conflict warning icon][classes_node_value_conflict_icon]

+![A summary of the conflict][classes_node_value_conflict_popup]

+### Editing Groups on Groups

+Groups can also be members of other groups.
+Nodes that belong to a group will also inherit configuration data from any groups that group belongs to.

+Adding group membership from a group works the same way as [adding group membership from a node](#editing-groups-on-nodes).

 Automating Class and Group Edits